OCR-tech/InnoTSR/CODE_OF_CONDUCT.md

 ## Our Pledge

-We are committed to providing a welcoming and supportive environment for all participants, where everyone feels respected and valued.
+We are committed to providing a welcoming and supportive environment for all participants.

 ## Our Standards